lauracrews/meltwater-advection-ice-freezeup/README.md

 * ColorBrewer, available on the MATLAB file exchange at https://www.mathworks.com/matlabcentral/fileexchange/45208-colorbrewer-attractive-and-distinctive-colormaps <br />

 # Downloading data
+From the University of Washington ResearchWorks archive at http://hdl.handle.net/1773/47135, download
-Download **Seaglider, underway CTD, Wave Glider, and USCGC *Healy* underway** data used in this study to the directory ~/meltwaterAdvection/data/ from the University of Washington ResearchWorks archive at http://hdl.handle.net/1773/47135.
-The **PWP model results** used to make the heat budget are also included in the archive and should be unzipped into the directory ~/meltwaterAdvection/data/PWPresults/
+* **Seaglider, underway CTD, Wave Glider, and USCGC *Healy* underway data** to the directory ~/meltwaterAdvection/data/
+* **PWP model results** used to make the heat budget should be unzipped into the directory ~/meltwaterAdvection/data/PWPresults/

+Descriptions of these data are available in the [observational data readme](https://github.com/lauracrews/meltwaterAdvection/blob/main/docs/observationalDataReadme.md)

 ##
 **Sea ice concentration** from AMSR2 will be downloaded from the University of Bremen [archive](https://seaice.uni-bremen.de/data/amsr2/asi_daygrid_swath/n3125/2018/)  by `batchAMSR2` within `run_meltwaterAdvection`  <br />
 ##